-Outcome(s): The expected change that will result from the achievement of the objectives.
+Outcome: The expected change that will result from the achievement of the objectives.
 Outcomes can include an increase in capacity, a change in intended knowledge, awareness, attitudes, skills, behaviors; etc. Outcome are measured through the indicator(s).
 ANA requires at least one outcome per objective.
 Outcomes can be the same or different for each of the project objectives.

 Outcome Tracker: Consists of a model or an outline that shows how all the elements of the ANA Project Framework connect to each other.
-The outcome tracker must state the project goal, objectives, outcome, indicator, and outputs for each objective, and the means for measuring the indicator.
-The outcome tracker must also identify benchmarks for the indicator at the following points in time: baseline (beginning of project), end of each project year, and 3-years post-project.
+The outcome tracker must state the project goal, project objective(s), outcome, indicator, and outputs for each objective, and the means for measuring the indicator.
+The Outcome Tracker must also identify benchmarks for the indicator at the following points in time: baseline (beginning of project), end of each project year, and 3-year post project.